ydmao/Metis/README.md

 To build Metis with scalable memory allocator such as jemalloc and flow.
 Flow is our re-implementation of Streamflow that may be open-sourced soon.
 You can link with a specific memory allocator using:

     $ ./configure --with-malloc=<jemalloc|flow>

 Running Test
 ------------

-The ./test/run_all.py script runs all the tests mentioned in Metis technical report.
-To run the test, you need to download the data files at http://pdos.csail.mit.edu/metis/data2.tar.gz into the top-level directory of Metis source tree, unpack it, and execute the following command to generate the inputs for all applications:
+The `./test/run_all.py` script runs all the tests mentioned in Metis technical report.
+To run the test, you need to download the [data files](http://pdos.csail.mit.edu/metis/data2.tar.gz) into the top-level directory of Metis source tree, unpack it, and execute the following command to generate the inputs for all applications:

     $ make data_gen

 Scalability on Linux
 --------------------